ogusarenko/mke-docs/content/dev/getting-started/system-requirements.md

   externalAddress: "mke.example.com:33001"
 ```

+{{< callout type="important" >}}

+The specified external address is automatically added to the SANs of the cluster certificate.
+If
+the external address is not set, the first controller node of the cluster is
+used, and anyone who visits their cluster through the address when the field is
+not set will be denied access.

+{{< /callout >}}

 The target port must match the HTTPS node port of the Ingress Controller,
 which is `33001` by default, but can be adjusted as needed.
-See the configuration
+Refer to the configuration
 details for `nodePorts` in the
 [Ingress Controller configuration](../../configuration/ingress#configuration).